worming004/starting-k8s/standalone-service/readme.md

 ## build the image

 Build the image with `docker build -t <docker-account-name>/demo-standalone:latest .` then push it with on your docker registry with `docker push <docker-account-name>/demo-standalone:latest`.
-By pushing it, your container is available on hub.docker.com, and accessible from your current k8s cluster for downlaod.
+By pushing it, your container is available on hub.docker.com, and accessible from your current k8s cluster for download.

 ## adapt the deployment.yaml